POETSII/DE10Pro-getting-started/README.md

 drop the `sudo` before `picocom`)

 Watch as the DE10 boots.
 You should get to a login prompt.
-**Wait!** On first boot user account provision doesn't come through until cloud-init starts, which might be up to a minute later.
+**Wait!** On first boot, user account provision doesn't come through until cloud-init starts, which might be up to a minute later.
 Wait until cloud-init displays some messages, like: